IVSoftware/display-all-cursors-in-flow-layout-panel/README.md

             }
         }

-By attaching a `Click` event to each button, we can change the current `Cursor` to the one clicked.
+By attaching a `Click` event to each button, the current `Cursor` can be changed to the one clicked.
 To avoid visual confusion, if a different button is hovered over then return to the default cursor to more clearly indicate that the new style can now be clicked.

         private void onAnyClickCursorButton(object? sender, EventArgs e)
         {